cloudfoundry/notifications/API.md

 If the `messageID` is not known to the system, a `404 Not Found` response will be returned.

-*Notification status info is purged approximately 24 hours after notification is first sent.*
+*Notification status info will be available for about 24 hours after a notification is first POSTed to this service.
+After 24 hours, status info is considered "stale" and may be purged by the system.
+A request for the status of a purged message will return a 404 Not Found error.*

 ## Registering Notifications